Chi Phi: The Princeton Order

 Records of the original Chi Phi Society were discovered in 1854 by John Maclean, Jr. of the class of 1858.
 Maclean found the records in his uncle's (also named John Maclean, Jr.) paperwork, who happened to be president of the college at that time.
 Maclean joined with students Charles Smith DeGraw and Gustavus W. Mayer to form a new Chi Phi Fraternity that was based on some records of the original society but also with many characteristics that differed from the original society.
-While the Chi Phi Fraternity of today was actually founded in 1854, the members place great emphasis on the 1824 date because of many aspects that were carried over from the original records discovered in 1854.
+While the Chi Phi Fraternity of today was founded in 1854, the members place great emphasis on the 1824 date because of many aspects that were carried over from the original records discovered in 1854.
 The names of the founders of the original society of 1824 were not even known to the 1854 founders; however, they were later discovered and published in the book "Princeton" by V.L.
 Collins in 1914.
 The Chi Phi Fraternity founded by Maclean was also short-lived.
-The group existed sub rosa only until 1859 when it was abandoned completely.
+The group existed sub rosa only until 1859, when it was abandoned completely.
 However, before the Princeton chapter died off, it was able to successfully establish a second chapter at Franklin and Marshall College in Lancaster, Pennsylvania in 1854.
 The chapter at Franklin and Marshall in turn planted a chapter at Gettysburg College in Gettysburg, Pennsylvania.

 The Southern Order

-The second Chi Phi Fraternity was founded at the University of North Carolina at Chapel Hill on August 21, 1858 by five undergraduate students.
-The Chi Phi Fraternity of the South was also the second exclusively southern Fraternity established prior to the Civil War and was very successful in planting six chapters prior to the outbreak of hostilities and nine afterwards, but prior to the merger with the Northern Order.
+The second Chi Phi Fraternity was founded at the University of North Carolina at Chapel Hill on August 21, 1858, by five undergraduate students.
+The Chi Phi Fraternity of the South was also the second exclusively southern Fraternity established before the Civil War and was very successful in planting six chapters before the outbreak of hostilities and nine afterward, but before the merger with the Northern Order.
 All but the UNC chapter suspended operations as a result of the Civil War.

 The founders of the Southern Order were: